(CNN)Here's a look at the life of Keith Richards, musician and founding member of the Rolling Stones.

 1965 - The single "(I Can't Get No) Satisfaction" is released and earns the band their first gold record.

 1967 - Richards is arrested, with Jagger, for drug possession.
-Jagger is sentenced to three months and Richards to one year.
+Jagger is sentenced to three months in prison and Richards to one year.
 Later, the sentences are overturned on appeal.

 July 5, 1969 - The Rolling Stones give a free concert in London's Hyde Park.
 Jagger reads poetry and releases 3,500 butterflies in honor of former band mate Brian Jones, who was found dead on July 3.